 Upon the Partnership's issuance of Common Units or Senior Subordinated Units to any Person, the Partnership shall issue one or more Certificates in the name of such Person evidencing the number of such Units being so issued.
 Certificates shall be executed on behalf of the Partnership by the General Partner.
-No Common Unit or Senior Subordinated Unit Certificate shall be valid for any purpose until it has been countersigned by the Transfer Agent; provided, however, that if the General Partner elects to issue Units in global form, the Certificates shall be valid upon receipt of a certificate from the accordance with the directions of the Partnership and the Underwriters.
-The such Certificates for Certificates evidencing Class B Common Units on or after the []date on which such Subordinated Units are converted into Common Units pursuant to the terms of Section 4.6.[/] expiration of the Subordination Period.
+No Common Unit or Senior Subordinated Unit Certificate shall be valid for any purpose until it has been countersigned by the Transfer Agent; provided, however, that if the General Partner elects to issue Units in global form, the Certificates shall be valid upon receipt of a certificate from the Transfer Agent certifying that such Units have been duly registered in accordance with the directions of the Partnership and the Underwriters.
+The Partners holding Certificates evidencing Senior Subordinated Units or Junior Subordinated Units may exchange such Certificates for Certificates evidencing Class B Common Units on or after the date on which such Subordinated Units are converted into Common Units pursuant to the terms of Section 4.6. expiration of the Subordination Period.